-The Illinois Freedom of Information Act (FOIA) was revised effective January 1, 2010.
+The Illinois Freedom of Information Act (FOIA) was revised effective December 3, 2014.
 The revised FOIA promotes transparency and accountability of public bodies at all levels of government.
-The new act states "It is a fundamental obligation of government to operate openly and provide public records as expediently and efficiently as possible in compliance with this Act."
+The act states "It is a fundamental obligation of government to operate openly and provide public records as expediently and efficiently as possible in compliance with this Act."
 The presumption is that all records in custody or possession of a public body are presumed to be open to inspection or copying.

 Requests for public records will normally be processed within 5 business days.
 Day 1 of the 5-day timeline is the first business day after the request is received.
 Under certain circumstances, the time period may be extended for an additional 5 business days.
 If the request is a commercial request, the response time is 21 days.